wireapp/wire-server/docs/src/how-to/install/ingress.md

 forwards ports 443 and 80 to these respective ports.
 Any traffic hitting the http port is simply getting a http 30x redirect to https.

 Downsides of this approach: The NodePort approach always requires manual configuration of some external load balancer/firewall to round-robin between node IPs and is error-prone.
 It's also a bit annoying to have to decide on some global ports that may not be used otherwise.

-Most managed K8s clusters have support for LoadBalancers, you can also get this for your own clusters in hcloud etc. It's even possible to do it for pure bare metal, without any "load balancer hardware", by using BGP or some leadership election over who's announcing the "load balancer ip" via ARP (https://metallb.universe.tf/configuration/_advanced_l2_configuration/).

 ### Using NodePort (not the default) with externalTrafficPolicy=Local (the default)